kpal002/Data-Analytics-Pipeline/README.md

 2. It is very inefficient to bulk insert into a table that contains a key and/or foreign keys (why?); to speed up, you may drop the key/foreign key constraints, perform the bulk insertion, then alter Table to create the constraints.

 3. PubSchema requires an integer key for each author and each publication.
 Use a sequence in postgres.
+4. DBLP knows the Homepage of some authors, and you need to store these in the Author table.
+But where do you find homepages in _RawData_?
+DBLP uses a hack.
+Some publications of type _www_ are not publications, but instead represent homepages.
+5. What if a publication in RawData has two titles?
+Or two publishers?
+Or two years?
+(You will encounter duplicate fields, but not necessarily these ones.)
+You may pick any of them, but you need to work a little to write this in SQL.